 How Much Compensation Can I Claim For A Theme Park Accident?

-By Stephen Bishop.
-Last updated 4th August 2021.
+By Marlon Cooke.
+Last Updated 30th March 2023.
 Welcome to our guide on theme park accident claims.
 Theme parks are meant to provide a fun experience.
 Unfortunately, this is not always the case.
 While accidents are rare, they do happen, and visitors end up injured because of the negligence of others.
 If this is something that has happened to you, you may be able to make a claim for theme park accident compensation.

 While we cannot take away the pain and suffering, we can make sure that you do not suffer financially because of it.
 After all, why should you have to experience a loss of income and medical expenses because of an accident that was not your fault?